Knox Grammar School: Building projects

 Knox has in recent years completed new buildings at both the Senior and Prep Schools.
 The Senior School's KG1 Building opened in 2007.
 The KG1 Project The Prep School's K-2 Centre, opened in 2004, provided new classroom, library, art and music facilities for Years K-2 students.

 The new Boarding Centre was finished in September 2010.
 The Great Hall and Aquatic Centre project, was finished in August 2011 and won design awards in 2012.

 Construction for the new Knox Senior Student Academy began in 2014, with construction continuing to August 2015 and the academy being officially opened in October 2015.
 The building houses the lockers of Year 11 and Year 12 students, as well as featuring a cafe, classrooms for Science as well as Finance and Legal classrooms, a Senior Library and a Lecture theatre.

-In 2016, Headmaster John Weeks announced that Knox Grammar School would commence construction of a new Performing Arts Centre and Junior Secondary Academy in February 2017.
+In 2016, Headmaster John Weeks announced that Knox Grammar School would commence construction of a new Performing Arts Centre and Junior Secondary Academy in February 2017, known as the Junior Performing Arts Centre (JPAC).
 It was completed in early 2019.

-The Senior School's construction for a new locker area for Years 7-10 as well as a basketball court, which is in the process of refurbishing the KG1 Building for the new Middle Academy, was completed in early 2020.
+The Senior School's construction for a new locker area for Years 7–10 as well as a basketball court, which is in the process of refurbishing the KG1 Building for the new Middle Academy, was completed in early 2020.